 Peter Kelly of the U.S. Fish and Wildlife Service has taken deer surveys regularly at BNL since November 2000.
 In comparing the data of the nine surveys above, with his past surveys, it has been found that there is a 16.5% difference between the two groups of data.
 This difference could be accounted for by a number of things.
 First, the data taken for this project is an average of nine surveys, three for each transect, while Kelly's is an average of 21 surveys.
-Second, the surveys evaluated above were taken in a span of six weeks, while Kelly's were taken year round over a span of a year and a half, so seasonal fluctuations were taken into account with his.
-And lastly, I could only compare two of the four equations because Peter Kelly did not take distance measurements on his surveys.
+Second, the surveys evaluated above were taken in a span of is weeks, while Kelly's were taken year round over a span of a year and a half, so seasonal fluctuations were taken into account with his.
+And lastly, Peter Kelly did not take distance measurements on his surveys, so I could only compare our data using two of the four equations.

-The data taken above may include a slight error due to the methods used while taking the surveys.
-Distances were often taken of deer clusters instead of individual animals.
-The data was entered into the DISTANCE program as individual distances so more reasonable numbers could be reached, and so this may incur a slight error.
+The data taken above may include a slight error due to the surveys.
+Distances were often taken to groups of deer instead of to each individual animal.
+The data was entered into the DISTANCE program as individual distances so more reasonable numbers could be reached, and so there may be a slight error.
 Also, the nine surveys taken above were from June 21, 2002 to August 1, 2002, which is the time of year that deer give birth to fawns.
 Because of the timing, the numbers may be inflated a bit because there hasn't been a winter-die off to re-balance the population yet.
 And lastly, a two hundred foot width was assumed for some of the equations but never measured, so that may make the numbers slightly erred as well.